Shatter stereotypes to write better, richer game characters

 Allen suggests either of these choices would have created more interesting character moments than the "protect Ellie" narrative which underlies most of the game (notably odd since, as Allen points out, Ellie is effectively invincible and invisible to enemies), but that the pressures of working in a big studio can often preclude game devs from taking important risks.
 Still, says Allen, they should -- big-budget games are high-profile projects, with unparalleled power to influence the game industry at large.

-“As writers, if you were to take the stand on this grand stage of AAA, you would make this game industry better for it,” said Allen.
+“As writers, if you were to take the stand on this grand stage of triple-A, you would make this game industry better for it,” said Allen.
 “If they aren’t doing it, who can?”

 However, he also cautioned against defining characters by trauma or oppression.
 This is something Allen says he’s wrestled with in his own game -- trying to avoid defining the white characters as oppressors and harassers, and avoiding defining the marginalized non-white characters as oppressed and harassed.